MetOffice/inline_model_metrics/docs/source/Installing.rst

 Then perform the following steps:

 #.
-Copy the Rose app directory into your Rose suite
-#.
 Checkout the code
 #.
+Copy the Rose app directory into your Rose suite:
+`cp -r rose-suite/app/tempest_tracker ~/roses/<suite-id>/app/`
-Add the code to your PYTHONPATH
+#.
+Add the code to the PYTHONPATH in `rose-app.conf`